Your dog winking at you is one of the cutest acts to observe.

-They have a good amount of vitamins and nutrition that’s good for their eyes.
+They have a good amount of vitamins and nutrition for their eyes.

 Can my dog have glaucoma if it winks pretty often?

 There’s a possibility that your dog is suffering from glaucoma if it winks a lot.
-It’s an eye condition where the tear gland lacks in producing tears.
+It’s an eye condition where the tear gland lacks to produce tears.
 It makes their eyes squint more than the average count.
 This may happen to only one eye as well.
 To be sure, take your dog to a vet.

 Can you teach your dog to wink back?

 Yes, dogs can be taught to wink back.
 The teaching process goes similar to how you teach them commands like “sit” or “eat”.
 Please reward them every time they make it suitable.
 It’ll get them motivated.